Chief of staff: Military

 One example of an institution with chiefs of staff is the US armed forces.
 This organization chart shows the hierarchy of joint chiefs of staff and service-specific chiefs of staff in 2012.

-In general, the positions listed below are not "chiefs of staff" as defined at the top of this page; they are the heads of the various forces/commands and tend to have subordinates that fulfill the "chief of staff" roles.
+In general, the positions listed below are not "chiefs of staff" as defined at the top of this page; they are the heads of the various forces/commands and tend to have subordinates that fulfill the "chief of staff" roles – the most senior staff officer managing the overall commander's staff.